septi00/septi00.github.io/2024/05/session1.md

 ## 🧑‍🧑‍🧒‍🧒 Group Work

-During our first group interaction we made a short introduction about each of us so we know our backgrounds and
+During our first group interaction we made a short introduction about each of us so we know our backgrounds.

+Then knowing that one of the focus points of this project

 ## ❓Reflective Questions